Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 - How can we get out of doing this?

 No academic program, and no unit that sponsors academic programs that require review, is "exempt" from review.
-In the past, departments/programs could work with their Associate Dean to identify better timing for a particular review; however, stricter implementation of review timelines limits this flexibility.
 All programs must be reviewed regularly, without exception.